 Welcome to the tabx documentation.
 Select a topic from the menu to the left.

 Registration on Tabx is free for a limited, lifetime license.
-If your projects are smaller than 1000 respondents pre project and 200 variables (fields) per project, then you can upload to Tabx and trial Tabx usng your own project.
+If your projects are smaller than 1000 respondents per project and 200 variables (fields) per project, then you can upload to Tabx and trial Tabx usng your own project.
 Browse to Tabx Registration to grab yourself a license.

 After you've registered and verified your email address, the next thing you'll want to do is upload a dataset.
 In Tabx, we call these datasets "Projects".
 Tabx accepts native SPSS .sav files, but if your data is for some reason in another format, we provide a handy excel template file you can paste that data and meta-data into.
 See Importing Survey Data into Tabx for more information.

 Once a project has been uploaded, there is only one required step if you wish to generate visualisations.
-If you're only interested in creating Crosstabs, you can go ahead and start building tables using the Analysis tool (see Using the Analysis Tool in Tabx), otherwise you'll need to add your variables into one of ten variable Groups.
+If you're only interested in creating Crosstabs, you can go ahead and start building tables using the Crosstabs tool (see Using the Crosstabs Tool in Tabx), otherwise you'll need to add your variables into one of the available variable Groups.
 After doing only that, you'll be able to access the Dashboard and Interrogate tools.
 You can do this by clicking the blue "Edit Project" button on the Account / Projects page.